Skip to main content

 Mental model using the name

-The word mutation is permutation is enough to build a strong mental model.
-Here, this means the order of things matter.
-Any change of order will mutate the arrangement.
+The word mutation in permutation is enough to build a strong model.
+It means the order matters.
+Any change of order mutates the arrangement.

-The formula of permutation also reflects the same.
-If there are N available choices and we need to build permutations of size K. In this case, for first position, we've N options, for second position we've N-1 and then N-2, until 1.
+The formula shows the same.
+Say there are N choices and you build permutations of size K. For the first position, you have N options.
+For the second, N-1.
+Then N-2, down to 1.

 nPk=n!(nāˆ’k)!_n P_k = \frac{n!}{(n-k)!}